Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-crs-patch-agent-martian.md

 In both cases, the patch agent had no reliable entry point for debugging, making it virtually impossible to localize the fault using crash logs alone.

 To overcome this limitation, we introduced a runtime stack tracing mechanism.
 Our system periodically captured the stack trace of the JVM's main thread every second during the bug reproduction.
 When a crash finally occurred, the agent used the last recorded stack trace as a more informative snapshot of the program's execution state.
 This supplementary trace provided a meaningful starting point for fault localization and enabled the agent to generate plausible patches even for these otherwise opaque bug types.

 ## Conclusion

 *Martian Agent* demonstrates a practical approach to AI-assisted patch generation by combining structured context management, modular tool usage, and iterative reasoning.
-By separating Fault Localization and Patch Generation, and using ReAct-based workflows, the agent can analyze crash reports, explore codebases, and generate patches in a systematic way.
+By separating fault localization and patch generation, and using ReAct-based workflows, the agent can analyze crash reports, explore codebases, and generate patches in a systematic way.
 Its additional strategies for handling stack overflow and timeout errors show how supplementing standard crash logs with runtime traces can make fault localization more reliable.
 Overall, *Martian Agent* provides a useful example of how AI agents can assist in automated debugging and patch generation without overcomplicating the process.